Tanya Reynolds

-Tanya Louise Reynolds (born 4 November 1991) is an English actress.
-She landed her first major role as a series regular on the Sky 1 comedy-drama Delicious (2016–2019).
-Reynolds portrayed Lily Iglehart on the Netflix comedy-drama Sex Education (2019–2023), where she was a part of the main cast in the first three seasons.
-Other credits include Outlander (2017), Death in Paradise (2017), Emma (2020), Dodger (2022), The Baby (2022), I Hate You (2022), and The Decameron (2024).

-In 2024, she was nominated for the Laurence Olivier Award for Best Actress in a Supporting Role, for her performance in the play A Mirror at the Trafalgar Theatre.
+Tanya Reynolds (born 1991) is an English actress.
+On television, she is known for her roles in the Sky One series Delicious (2016–2019), the Netflix series Sex Education (2019–2023) and The Decameron (2024), the Channel 4 series I Hate You (2022), and the Apple TV series Ted Lasso (2026–present).
+Her films include Emma (2020).
+For her performance in the play A Mirror (2023) at Trafalgar Theatre, she received a Laurence Olivier Award nomination.

-Early life
+Early life and education

-Reynolds was born and raised in Hemel Hempstead, Hertfordshire.
+Tanya Reynolds was born in Hemel Hempstead, Hertfordshire, in 1991.
 Her father was a builder and her mother was a sign writer.
 She is of half English and half Italian descent.
 Her first experience in acting was at the age of four in the school nativity.

-Reynolds attended Royal Holloway, University of London and the Oxford School of Drama, after winning a fully-funded scholarship which enabled her to afford the drama school fees.
-Reynolds graduated in 2015.
+Reynolds attended Royal Holloway, University of London and the Oxford School of Drama, after winning a fully funded scholarship which enabled her to afford the drama school fees.
+She graduated in 2015.